zarillion/handynotes-plugins/plugins/02_BurningCrusade/README.md

 Rare mobs are listed as skulls on your map.
 If the skull is blue colored, that means you still need a collectible reward from that rare.
 If the rare has multiple spawn points, shares a spawn with common mobs or has a path, hovering over the skull will indicate all the points of interest or paths.
 Left-clicking on the skull will stick the points of interested on the map and minimap as you travel.

+### Treasures & Collectibles

+Locations and solutions for treasures are displayed on the map, along with the achievement they are associated with and any rewards they contain.
+Each treasure icon will disappear once it has been looted.
+The locations of mounts, pets and other collectibles found in the open world are also noted.

+### Battle Pets and Trainers

+The locations of all pet trainers and creature battles are marked on the map.
+Any achievements associated with defeating that creature or trainer will appear in the tooltip.

 ### Waypoints

 Right-clicking a node to bring up its context menu.
 From this menu you can: